Treatment of Toe Fractures

 Non-Surgical Treatment of Ankle Fracture

 Treatment of ankle fractures depends upon the type and severity of the injury.
-At first, the foot surgeon will want you to follow the R.I.C.E. protocol:
+At first, the Podiatrist will want you to follow the R.I.C.E. protocol:

 - Rest: Stay off the injured ankle.
 Walking may cause further injury.